vgwb/slides/DGBL_slides.md

 <!-- slide -->
 # Objectives of learning analytics

-- discover (patterns)
-- relationship (between parameters)
-- data visualisation
-- prediction model

 ![](img/game_learning_analytics.webp)

 <!-- slide -->

 # GBL challenges
-**Curriculum**: identify how a certain game would connect to the curriculum.
+**Curriculum**: identify how a certain game can connect to the curriculum.

 **Game related**: identify the accuracy and appropriateness of the content of the game.
 Irrelevant or distracting content from the game that could not be removed.